Always From Scratch

 Seasoning and Dredging the Snapper

-Season both sides of the fish with salt and pepper.
-Then dredge both sides of the fish in flour.
+Step 2: Then dredge both sides of the fish in flour.
 The flour dredge is used to keep moisture in during the pan-searing process.
 It also gives it a nice and crisp outer layer.
-If you can't use regular flour, substitute it with almond flour or another alternative.

-Pan-searing the vermillion snapper
+Pan-searing the vermilion snapper

-Sear the skin-side down first for about 4 minutes.
-Use a fish spatula to turn the fish carefully to not break it.
+Step 4: Use a fish spatula to turn the fish carefully.
 The fish will be very easy to move off the pan when it is ready to be flipped.
 If you can't get the spatula underneath the fish because it is stuck, wait 1 more minute before flipping.
 The skin should eventually release once it is crispy.
+Sear for 4 more minutes or until the fish reaches 145 degrees F.

 Let the fish rest for 5 minutes after removing it from the heat.
 Cutting into it right away releases a lot of the moisture in steam.

-Making the Lemon Thyme sauce
+Making the Lemon Thyme Sauce

-Decrease the heat of the pan to medium heat.
+Step 5: Decrease the heat of the pan to low heat.
 Toss in the butter and stir until the foam subsides.
-Then add capers, garlic, and thyme and stir continuously for 15 seconds.
+Then add garlic and thyme and stir continuously for 15 seconds.
 The garlic should become fragrant.
-Squeeze in the fresh lemon juice and pour in the white wine—I used sauvignon blanc.

 Does Snapper have bones?